fear-rush/portfolio-rewrite/src/content/posts/how-to-implement-wg-easy.md

   <p>You should be redirected automatically to the target URL: <a href="/login?next=/">/login?next=/</a>.
 If not, click the link.
   ```
 2. **Access with VPN Profile** <br>
   Log in to your WireGuard dashboard at `YOUR_IP_ADDRESS/HOST:51821` and create a new profile.
 Next, download the WireGuard VPN client and import the profile.
-You can download the WireGuard VPN client from here [https://www.wireguard.com/install/](https://www.wireguard.com/install/).
+You can download the WireGuard VPN client from here [WireGuard Client](https://www.wireguard.com/install/).
 Once connected, try accessing `10.21.1.60:80`.
 The pgAdmin web UI should appear.

 ## Final Words